Davis, Rondo power Pelicans past Spurs, 122-98 - Philly

 The Pelicans finished with 78 points in the paint and shot 59.1 percent (52 of 88).
 New Orleans also had 32 points on fast breaks, compared to 17 for the Spurs.

-Both sides opened the game showcasing attractive offense and that continued until 4:32 remained in the second quarter, when Pau Gasol sank a short turnaround to cut New Orleans' lead to 42-39.
+The game was competitive until 4:32 remained in the second quarter, when Pau Gasol sank a short turnaround to cut New Orleans' lead to 42-39.

 Mirotic scored seven points during the spurt, all on layups set up by Rondo, including one as he was fouled by Gasol.